HJacksons/ecg-diffusion/README-report.md

 ## Getting started

-1. Make sure that you are in the root folder of the project
+1. Make sure that you are in the root folder of the project, during development we have used `python 3.9`
 2. Install the dependencies with `pip install -r requirements.txt`
-3. We use environment variables to control some services in the project but we have included a basic `.env` file in the zipped folder to get started quickly
+3. We use environment variables to control some services in the project but we have included a basic `.env` file in the Source folder to get started quickly

-This project has been developer using `python 3.9`

 ## Dataset